 A life settlement is defined as the sale of an unwanted traditional US Life policy by its original owner to a third party investor at a discount to its “face value” for an immediate cash settlement.
 This settlement is well in excess of the policy’s “surrender value” from the issuing insurance company.
 The new owner assumes full responsibility for paying future premiums until the benefit is claimed.
 The type of life policy typically sold in this transaction is any one of a variety of what are called “Universal Life Policies” (these are known technically as “Non-Participating Permanent Life Insurance Contracts”).

-These policies therefore have fixed benefit amounts (face value) and a high credit quality, somewhat like a bond, but the term is uncertain, they have a negative coupon stream (premiums) and the mechanism for sale is complex (unlike a bond).
+These policies, therefore, have fixed benefit amounts (face value) and high credit quality, somewhat like a bond, but the term is uncertain, they have a negative coupon stream (premiums) and the mechanism for sale is complex (unlike a bond).

 Occasionally these secondary market policies may again change hands among investors in a tertiary market transaction but do not be fooled, life settlement policies are certainly not “Trading Assets” like stocks or bonds.
 While this demonstrates a limited level of liquidity/sale-ability, remember life insurance policies are also not “Trading Assets”, changing hands instantaneously in a deep liquid market of a vast supply of identical securities, through centralised exchange mechanisms.